-- Increased travel distances increase the likelihood of viral spread, coupled with pressure on transport systems. - Basketball England are not advocating carpooling and public transport is not advised where possible for level 3 and level 2. - At level 2 (when competition resumes), we may re-introduce competition on a local/regional basis first and expand to national if government advice allows. - Use of minibuses and coaches is also not advised for game travel, due to the close confines of individuals within them. - Increased movement of people can spread the virus and poses challenges in contact-tracing individuals who subsequently are diagnosed with having COVID-19.
+- Increased travel distances increase the likelihood of viral spread, coupled with pressure on transport systems. - Basketball England are not advocating carpooling and public transport is not advised where possible for level 3 to level 1. - At level 2 (when competition resumes), we may re-introduce competition on a local/regional basis first and expand to national if government advice allows. - Use of minibuses and coaches is also not advised for game travel, due to the close confines of individuals within them.
+If completely necessary, then spacing between seats is advised, hand hygiene before and after getting on board - see Appendix 9 Game Day Considerations. - Increased movement of people can spread the virus and poses challenges in contact-tracing individuals who subsequently are diagnosed with having COVID-19.